 Noise measurements allow the determination of the four Noise Parameters of a device (transistor).
+Focus’ Noise Modules integrate well with various third party noise receivers.

 Noise Parameters: These are four numbers that fully describe the noise behaviour of an active or passive device (twoport) at a given frequency.
 For practical reasons we use the following quantities as Noise Parameters: